yasassri/theater/README.md

 A ballerina based Theatre manager which handles events and issuance of tickets.

 This sample is intended to  demonstrate testerina capabilities.

+## Overview

+Theatre app contains of 3 micro services.

+### Portal (Composite service)

+Portal acts as the composite service which does the plumbing between different micro-services.
+(Ticketing, Event and external services).
+Only the potal app will be exposed to the users.

+### EventHandlerMS

+This service is responsible for handling event registering/ retrieving related request.

+### TicketingMS

+This service is responsible for handling ticketing related operations.

 # How to get the sample up and Running